 It can take some practice to get the hang of a smooth set, but this setting technique, once mastered, has several advantages in that it:

-- Creates heat-less curls, which is a gentle way of styling the hair without worry of damage.
+- Creates heat-less curls, which is a gentle way of styling the hair without worry of the damage caused by heat.

 - Results in full, bouncy hairstyles, often due to a lightweight product used to set the hair.

 - Is a heat-free way to straighten Black hair of all textures, including relaxed and natural types.

-- Is less likely to result in frizz when done correctly.
+- May be less likely to result in frizz when done correctly.

 - Results in styles full of shine.

 Your stylist probably makes it look easy to set your hair on rollers or wrap it around your head, but that's not always the case.
 You can master wet sets if you follow these practical steps:

 - Begin with thoroughly detangled, damp, or wet hair.

 - Use a mousse or liquid setting product.

 - Work product through thin sections of your hair to ensure smoothest results.

-- Pull and keep the hair taut as you roll or wrap it.
+- Pull and keep the hair taut as you roll or wrap it, then pin in place with roller clips.

 - Use jumbo rollers if you want a straighter finish or very little curl.

 - Air dry or sit under a hood or bonnet dryer for about 45 to 50 minutes.

-- Do not take your hair down until it is completely dry to avoid frizz.
+- Do not take your hair down until it is completely dry to try to avoid frizz.

 - Avoid applying any oil-based products until your hair is dry.
 Then, style as desired.